data-pup/misc-notes/twiggy-issue-69/introduction-to-the-dwarf-debugging-format.md

 These DIEs generally looks similar to variables, but may include some extra information.
 For example, the 'accessibility' attribute will describe whether the member is public, private, or protected.

+## Variables

+Variables are generally pretty simple to represent.
+They have a name, which represent a chunck of memory or a register that contain some kind of value.
+The kind of values that the variable can contain, and restrictions about whether or not it can be modified, are described by the type of the variable.

+What distinguishes variables is where the value is stored, and its scope.

+The scope of a variable determines where the variable can be used, and is, usually, related to where the variable is declared.
+DWARF documents where a variable is declared in the source file using a (file, line, column) triplet.

+DWARF splits variables into three categories: constants, function parameters, and variables.
+Most variables have a location attriubte that describes where the variable is stored.
+In simple cases, a variable is stored in memory and has a fixed address.

+Many variables, such as those declared within a C function, are dynamically allocated, and locating them requires some (simple) computation.
+For example, a local variable may be allocated on the stack, and locating it may be as simple as adding an offset to the a frame pointer.

+## Location Expressions

+DWARF provides a simple scheme to describe how to locate the data represented by a variable.
+A DWARF location expressions contains a sequence of operations that tell a debugger how to locate the data.

+DWARF location expressions can contain a sequence of operators and values that are evaluated by a simple stack machine.
+This can be an artitrarily complex computation, with a wide range of operations, tests, branches, calls to evaluate other location expressions, and accesses to the processors memory or registers.

+# Describing Code

+### Functions and Subprograms

+DWARF treats functions that returns values and subroutines that do not as variations of the same thing.
+Both of these are described with a Subprogram DIE.
+This DIE has a name, a source location triplet, and an attribute that indicates whether the subprogram is external (i.e. lis it visible outside of the current compilation block?).

+A subprogram IDE has attribute that give the low and high memory addresses that the subprogram occupies, if it is contiguous, or a list of memory ranges if it is not contiguous.
+The low PC address is assumed to be the entry point for the routine unless another is explicitly specified.

+The value that a function returns is given by the type attribute.
+Subroutines that do not return values do not have this attribute.

+A function may define variables that may be local or global.

+### Compilation Unit

+Most interesting programs consist of more than a single file.
+Each source file that makes up a program is compiled independently, and then linked together with system libraries to make up the program.
+DWARF calls each separately compiled source file a compilation unit.

+A compilation unit DIE contains general information about the compilation, including the directory and name of the source file, the programming language, the etc.

+The compilation unit DIE is the parent of all of the DIEs that describe the compilation unit.
+Generally, the first DIEs will describe data types, followed by global data, then the functions that make up the source file.

+### Data Encoding

+Conceptually, the DWARF data that describes a program is a tree.
+Each DIE may have a sibling, and several DIEs that it contains.
+Each of the DIEs has a type (its TAG), and a number of attributes.

+Each attribute is represented by an attribute type and a value.
+Unfortunately this is not a very dense encoding.
+Without compression, this would become unwieldy.
+In order to save space, several techniques are used.

+The first is to flatten the tree by saving it in prefix order.
+Each type of DIE is defined to either have children or not.
+If the DIE cannot have any children, the the next DIE is its sibling.
+If the DIE can have children, then the next DIE is its first child.
+The remaining children are represented as siblings of the first child.
+This means that links to the sibling or child DIEs can be eliminated.

+A second scheme to compress the data is to use abbreviations.
+Although DWARF allows for great flexibility in which DIEs and attributes it may generate, most compilers only generate a limited set of DIEs, all of which have the same set of attributes.

+# Other DWARF Data

+### Line Number Table

+The DWARF line table contains the mapping between the source lines for the executable part of a program, and the memory that contains the code that corresponds to that source.

+In the simplest form, this can be looked at as a matrix with one column containing the memory addresses and another column containing the source triple (file, line, column).

+If you want to set a breakpoint at a particular line, the table gives you the memory address at which to store the breakpoint instruction.
+Conversely, if your program has a fault, you can look for the source line that is closest to the memory address.

+To save space, DWARF keeps this from growing too large by encoding it as a sequence of instructions called a line number program.
+These are interpreted by a simple finite state machine to recreate the complete line number table.